abdbd1020/ems/README.md

 3. The backend server should start, and you can access it at [http://localhost:8080](http://localhost:8080).
 4. Or just use intellij to run

 Now, both the frontend and backend components of your application are up and running.
-Feel free to customize these instructions based on your project structure and requirements.

 ...